jbpadgett/proxy_tools/README.md

 The solution preseneted here assumes the following:
 * Stuck using Windows 7/10/x as your host OS
 * Stuck with a corporate NTLM authenticated proxy
-* Using Virtualbox for a development and virtualization tooling
+* Using Virtualbox for development and virtualization tooling
 * Using a Linux VM in Virtualbox
 * Desire to seamlessly move in and out of corp offices and home without the need to edit the cntlm.ini or autodetect network locations